smcgdub/MS4_In_Safe_Hands/README.md

 ![Image of registered messages in Django](media/readme_images/django_user_message.png)

-As you can see they are displayed just like an incoming email would be displayed.
+* As you can see they are displayed just like an incoming email would be displayed.
 When the site administrator clicks on the message they will see it in full, again with all of the information below on display.
 <br>

 ![Image of registered messages opened in Django](media/readme_images/django_user_message2.png)

-This allows the site owner to keep a record of any messages sent on the site from registered users.
+* This allows the site owner to keep a record of any messages sent on the site from registered users.
 The main drive for this is to encourage registered users to message the store through the message facility on the website and not just via an email.
 This in tandem with the Covid Numbers data is done to encourage users of the site to return to it as regularly as possible.
 The more people that are visiting the site, the more the odds increase that the user may decide to spend some money while they are on the site.

+**FUTURE DEVELOPMENT**
+* As a future feature i would like to expand upon this and try and develop it as a 2 way messaging service as opposed to its current set up as a one way feature.
+This was beyond the scope of what i was able to achieve in the time frame allowed for this project but it is a feature i would like to build upon.

 <hr>

 #### **2.10 - The Profile Page** ####